mraro/Base-Django/README.md

 ... migrate to sinc database

 # GUNICORN service and socket config
-to install socket and service for our django project do this: <a href="./DEPLOY-SERVER-UTILS/GUNICORN SERVICE AND SOCKET.txt"> 'GUNICORN SERVICE AND SOCKET'</a>
+To install socket and service for our django project do this: <a href="./DEPLOY-SERVER-UTILS/GUNICORN SERVICE AND SOCKET.txt"> 'GUNICORN SERVICE AND SOCKET'</a>

 # NGINX HTTP or HTTPS
-replace the fields __FIELDS__ according to is described and do this after:
+Replace the fields __ __FIELDS__ __ according to <a href="./DEPLOY-SERVER-UTILS/NGINX-HTTP">NGINX-HTTP CONFIG</a> or <a href="./DEPLOY-SERVER-UTILS/NGINX-HTTP">NGINX-HTTP CONFIG</a>
+<br>has described and do this after:
 ```
-sudo rm /etc/nginx/sites-enabled/default
-sudo ln -s /etc/nginx/sites-available/NAME-PROJECT /etc/nginx/sites-enabled/NAME-PROJECT
-sudo nginx -t

 sudo systemctl restart ndinx
+or
+sudo systemctl restart project-django.socket && sudo systemctl restart project-django.serv
+ice && sudo systemctl restart nginx
 ```